In our Fender Squier Classic Vibe Telecaster review, we’ll take an in-depth look to find out whether it’s a good fit for you – or not.

 Many of the world’s most famous guitarists played telecasters – including Bob Dylan, Jimmy Page, and Keith Richards.
 This economical and very practical guitar design comes with plenty of history attached to it.

-A Range of Included Features
+A Wide Range of Included Features

-While the modern Squier Classic Vibe 50’s Telecaster isn’t exactly the same as the classic design from decades past in small details, it has plenty of traditional features including a master volume and master tone controls, as well as two custom single-coil Tele pickups.
+While the modern Squier Classic Vibe 50’s Telecaster isn’t exactly the same as the classic design from decades past in small details.
+It has plenty of traditional features including a master volume and master tone controls, as well as two custom single-coil Tele pickups.

 In short, this guitar is built to perform every bit as well as its predecessor.